top of page

 To check if a point falls inside the view frustum, just check if it is on the front face of all planes:

-Visualizing the result
+Visualizing the frustum culling result

 The code is included in the learning resources link, if you've downloaded it, open the Demo_FrustumCulling scene:

-Multi-threaded frustum culling with Jobs
+Unity frustum culling in multi-threaded C# with Jobs System

 The culling process usually deals with lots of object at a time.
 Instead of testing one by one, we can do the job in parallel.
 It's quite simple to do.